mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 4. Intellection.md

+# Journal
+## Thu, Sep 29, 2022
+Thought a great deal recently.
+But with head feeling swollen, now don't feel inspired to.

 # Aug 2022 areas of focus

 Set aside a few minutes every day to collect your thoughts.
 This reflection time will energize you, and your thinking will become sharper and more effective.